The Best Paint for Furniture of Every Type

 Fusion Mineral Paint on the cabinet in Attley's bathroom

-I painted our kitchen cabinets as part of our budget-friendly kitchen makeover with Fusion Mineral Paint and only needed 4 pints for the job!
+I painted our kitchen cabinets with Fusion Mineral Paint and only needed 4 pints for the job!
 And it is durable with or without a top coat.
 Check out my full tutorial on using Fusion Mineral Paint on kitchen cabinets (which is how you would also apply it to furniture)–it includes details on how to prep to use it, as well as how to seal and protect both light and dark colors if you choose to.

 Fusion Mineral Paint on the kitchen cabinets in our current house